 All of this information fundamentally changes how astronomy is done.
 Today, scientists have to use filtering software to try and purposely dig the signal they need out of the noise of too much information.
 Unfortunately, software can’t be written to find the unexpected.
 Discoveries are become serendipitous.
 For instance, the first avalanches observed on Mars were discovered by Ingrid Daubar Spitale when she decided to look through a random set of images coming off of Mars Reconnaissance Orbiter’s HiRISE camera.
 It is impossible to know just how many discoveries are missed because no one happens to flip through the right set of pictures.

-with help from you
+Meeting the challenge with help from you

 Today’s best hope for conquering this data flood is citizen science.
 It is easier to train a human mind and human eyes to discern features in an image than it is to write software to accomplish the same task.
 That human mind is also able to ask, “What’s this weird thing over here?” when they encounter the unknown.
 The first large-scale astronomy project to train everyday people to accomplish out of this world science was Stardust@Home, a project to look for grains of cosmic dust captured in aerogel by the Stardust spacecraft.
 Since its 2007 launch, Stardust@Home has not only recovered numerous grains of dust, but it has also inspired a wave of fully online citizen science projects that follow in its footsteps.
 CosmoQuest is one of these projects, and you can read more about the science we are trying to accomplish in the next article, CosmoQuest Citizen Science Projects.